gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 - Only authenticated users in the role orf admin, salesperson or shipper can access the dashboard.
 - The dashboard, among other things, contains  a  list products.
 - A message showing the logged-in user should be presented: "Welcome,{username} (role)
+- if a user tries to access the dashboard page without logging in then an error page is displayed.
 - An option to logout of this page must be presented for security reasons.
 After clicking logout, the login form must be presented (See US 1351 and 1358)
 - The list of products may be too long.
 Provide a way for navigation (e.g. pagination for the products list)
 - By default, it must be possible to see 10 products per page (pagination)
 - Pagination is based on product names
 - Pagination should work well with sorting
 - Sort by product name, ID, brand, and category